Fellowships and Awards

-The Center for Global Engagement encourages students to research and apply for prestigious global fellowships and scholarships.
+The Global Education Office encourages students to research and apply for prestigious global fellowships and scholarships.
 We are committed to ensuring that all students have access to these opportunities, and our office provides training and support for students to prepare and complete their applications.
-For more information about any of the programs below, please contact Victor Betancourt (firstname.lastname@example.org) or Whitney Morgan (email@example.com).
+For more information about any of the programs below, please contact Whitney Morgan (firstname.lastname@example.org), Director of Global Education.

 Boren Scholarships (for undergraduate students) and Fellowships (for graduate students) provide unique funding opportunities for U.S. students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central, and Eastern Europe, Eurasia, Latin America, and the Middle East.

 A fully funded summer overseas language and cultural immersion program for American undergraduate and graduate students.
 CLS provides opportunities to a diverse range of students from across the United States at every level of language learning.
 Students of diverse disciplines and majors are encouraged to apply.

 The Frederick Douglass Global Fellowship honors the legacy of the abolitionist and statesman with a fully-funded summer study abroad program.
 This Fellowship is developed for students of color and selection is in the spirit of Douglass himself with special emphasis on leadership, social justice, agitation for positive change, and cross-cultural understanding.